 kubectl apply -f - <<EOF apiVersion: v1 kind: ServiceAccount metadata: name: build-robot EOF

 apiVersion: v1 kind: Pod metadata: name: nginx spec: containers: - image: nginx name: nginx volumeMounts: - mountPath: /var/run/secrets/tokens name: vault-token serviceAccountName: build-robot volumes: - name: vault-token projected: sources: - serviceAccountToken: path: vault-token expirationSeconds: 7200 audience: vault

 - Make sure that the pod periodically reloads the token when it rotates.
 This ensures that the pod can obtain the latest token in real time.
-We recommend that you reload the token once every 5 minutes. client-go versions later than 10.0.0 support automatic reloading to obtain the latest token.
+We recommend that you reload the token once every five minutes. client-go 10.0.0 and later support automatic reloading to obtain the latest token.

 - The permissions of the token file that corresponds to a service account are no longer 644.
 When BoundServiceAccountTokenVolume is used, the permissions are 600.
 When fsGroup is used, the permissions are 640.